-Once the trustee has sold nonexempt assets and paid out creditor claims, remaining eligible debts are discharged, and the creditors are no longer allowed to take any collection actions.
-In most cases, the Court issues the discharge order within 60 to 90 days of the meeting of the creditors.
+Once the trustee has sold nonexempt assets and paid out creditor claims, remaining eligible debts are discharged and the creditors are no longer allowed to take any collection actions.
+In most cases, the Court issues the discharge order within 60 to 75 days of the meeting of the creditors.

 Bankruptcy can give people in dire circumstances a fresh start, but it’s not a decision to be taken lightly.
-Bankruptcy has serious and long-term consequences.
 Before you file, consider some alternatives.

-With debt consolidation, you can roll all unsecured debts such as credit cards, personal loans, and medical bills into one new loan with one monthly payment.
-In most cases, you’ll also negotiate lower interest rates or a reduced balance with your creditors, so your payments are manageable.
+With debt consolidation, you can roll all unsecured debts — such as credit cards, personal loans and medical bills — into one new loan with one monthly payment.
+In some cases, you can negotiate lower interest rates or a reduced balance with your creditors so your payments are manageable.

-Debt consolidation still has a negative effect on your credit score because you aren’t paying your debts as agreed, but its impact is typically not as severe as declaring bankruptcy.
+Debt consolidation can still have a negative effect on your credit score because you aren’t paying your debts as agreed, but its impact is typically not as severe as declaring bankruptcy.

 If you have cash in the bank or own other assets that can be sold to pay off your debt, this may be a viable alternative to declaring bankruptcy.
 Take into account any potential consequences.
-If you tap your retirement account to pay down debt, you may owe tax on the distribution as well as a ten percent penalty for early withdrawals.
-You could pay off one debt, only to find yourself owing the IRS.
+If you tap your retirement account to pay down debt, for example, you may owe a 10% income tax for early withdrawals.
+You could pay off one debt, only to find yourself owing additional money to the IRS.

 Life after bankruptcy

-After filing a Chapter 7 bankruptcy, your credit score will be lowered, possibly by hundreds of points and the bankruptcy will remain on your credit report for the next ten years.
+After filing a Chapter 7 bankruptcy, your credit score will be lowered, possibly by hundreds of points, and the bankruptcy will remain on your credit report for the next 10 years.